widforss/avanor/node/md/help.md

 Most avalanches start in terrain that is between 30&#8209;40°.
 These areas are marked in purple on the map.

-### <svg viewBox="-1 -1 2 2"><circle r="1" fill="#cccccc"/></svg> Radio shadow
+### <svg viewBox="-1 -1 2 2"><circle r="1" fill="#cccccc"/></svg> Masking

 The satellites do not fly straight over the area they are sensing.
-Some steep slopes may therefore not be visible to the satellite.
-Such areas are marked in grey on the map.
-Neither satellite data or avalanche terrain will be represented in these areas.
+Some steep slopes may therefore not be visible to the satellite, due to radio shadow or overexposure.
+Some of those areas are marked in gray.
+Neither satellite data or avalanche terrain will be represented in those areas.

 ### Coordinates